This information is relevant to people who live in the UK.

 - Your travel itinerary

-- The names - including generic names - of your prescription medicines.
-For example, if you take the branded medicine Frisium, your doctor should also write the generic name, clobazam
+- The names – including generic names – of your prescription medicines.
+For example, if you take the branded medicine Lamictal, your doctor should also write the generic name, lamotrigine

 - The doses and total amounts of each medicine

-If you take a controlled medicine and will be travelling for more than 3 months, or will be taking more than 3 months’ supply, you will need to get a personal licence.
+If you take a controlled medicine and will be travelling for 3 months or more, or will be taking 3 months’ or more supply, you will need to get a personal licence.
 This is a document which allows you to take controlled medicine out of the UK and bring it back on your return.
 The government website has more information about personal licences.